php-dev-br/laravel-doc-pt-br/middleware.md

 routes or global middleware in the `app/Http/Kernel.php` file.

 When calling the `terminate` method on your middleware, Laravel will resolve a fresh instance of the middleware from the [service container](container.md).
 If you would like to use the same middleware instance when the `handle` and `terminate` methods are called, register the middleware with the container using the container's `singleton` method.
 Typically this should be done in the `register` method of your `AppServiceProvider`:

     use App\Http\Middleware\TerminatingMiddleware;

     /**
      * Register any application services.
+     *
+     * @return void
      */
-    public function register(): void
+    public function register()
     {
         $this->app->singleton(TerminatingMiddleware::class);
     }